The iResearch Institute 2021 application process opens on Nov. 23, 2020

 Student-Centered Independent Studies

-2. data science - review of techniques for processing data - i.e. bioinformatics to build a novel research project
+2. Basic Computer Science for data science projects- review of techniques for processing data - i.e. bioinformatics to build a novel research project

 Expert Project Mentorship

 Project mentorship from experienced mentors - complete a research project with assistance from undergraduates and graduate students from MIT, Columbia, and Stanford universities.
 The students will complete a research project that they will present verbally to the laboratory members with a research paper at the end of the iRI program.

 Explore any field you would like to explore, from virology to environmental sciences to artificial intelligence, we assist your learning using the scientific method!